-Donald Trump Was ‘Horrified’ By The Capitol Attack, Lawyers Claim
+Donald Trump Was 'Horrified' By The Capitol Attack, Lawyers Claim

 As noted by The Washington Post, the brief pushed back on claims that Trump failed to take the necessary actions to quell the violence and argued that he took "immediate steps" to take control of the situation.
 The lawyers also underlined that Trump called for peace after hearing of the violence at the historic American building.

-Elsewhere, The Seattle Times noted that the filing contradicts other reports of Trump’s actions amid the riot.
-According to the publication, the claims in the filing are tantamount to “revisionist history” and contradict the real timeline of events on January 6 — as well as the accounts of people who claimed the real estate mogul was initially pleased by the day’s events.
+Elsewhere, The Seattle Times wrote that the filing contradicts other reports of Trump's actions amid the riot.
+According to the publication, the claims in the filing are tantamount to "revisionist history" and contradict the real timeline of events on January 6 — as well as the accounts of people who claimed he was initially pleased by the day's events.

 "Some former White House officials have acknowledged that he only belatedly and reluctantly issued calls for peace, after first ignoring public and private entreaties to do so," the publication wrote.

-Vice President Mike Pence was allegedly the one who helped mobilize the National Guard amid the infiltration of the Capitol.
+Vice President Mike Pence was supposedly the one who helped mobilize the National Guard amid the infiltration of the Capitol.
 Conversely, Trump allegedly watched the television coverage of the riots with enjoyment and only took action when White House counsel Pat A. Cipollone warned that he could face legal action for his purported role in instigating the chaos.

 The Senate trial on the article of impeachment against Trump for inciting the riot is currently underway.
 In the Monday brief, Trump's defense argued that the former head of state's speech at the rally before the riot is protected by the First Amendment of the U.S. Constitution.
 In addition, they claim that the Constitution does not allow a former president to be convicted.